(Disclosure: Some of the links below may be affiliate links)

 I am using the data for Swiss Stocks from 1924 to 2019.
-It is as much data as I was able to find.
-I think it is already a good period to see if the 4% Rule works in Switzerland.
+It is as much data as I could find, and I think it is already an excellent period to see if the 4% Rule works in Switzerland.

 The 4% Rule with Swiss Stocks

 Let’s get started!
-First, I am going to consider a portfolio entirely made of Swiss Stocks.
+First, I will consider a portfolio entirely made of Swiss Stocks.
 I want to see how they compare with United States stocks.

-Since this is the first time I am experimenting with the 4% Rule on this data, I am going to start with a short period and then increase it ten years by ten years.
+Since this is the first time I am experimenting with the 4% Rule on this data, I will start with a short period and then increase it ten years by ten years.